 It’s rare to find anything worthwhile to read in it, as anything counter-cultural might not sit well with the target Saturday-brunch-demographic.
 In his Politics of the English Language Orwell wrote: ‘Orthodoxy, of whatever colour, seems to demand a lifeless, imitative style.’
 So if you find an article boring there is a reason for that, and check too for the hand that is fingering your wallet.

-Nonetheless, I commend restaurant critic Catherine Cleary for writing an article discussing the subject of Veganism that went beyond the usual superficiality.
+Nonetheless, I commend restaurant critic Catherine Cleary for discussing the subject of Veganism beyond the usual superficiality.
 It was, however, deficient in many respects, not least in only allowing a small space for an actual Vegan voice, and repeating common shibboleths about Veganism being a ‘fad’ diet, and a claim by one person that animal proteins are essential for hard labour, as if there aren’t enough sportsmen and women proving the contrary.

 I have had my own experience with the Irish Times Magazine in 2012 when I successfully pitched an article on Reforming our Food Culture while I was teaching a course on the History of Food in UCD.
-It was too good to be true.
-Before submitting I got this back:
+Considering it was a full frontal attack on the emphasis of Irish farming, it seemed too good to be true.
+Before submitting I got this back.

 “I know you are not filing your story until tomorrow (early as possible would be great), but I have commissioned the Irish Times Food and farming correspondent [redacted] to do a short panel to run with your story – she will be writing about the current problems of crop failure and lack of grass etc and the follow on effects on Irish consumers.
 Could you send us a draft copy of your story so she knows how to pitch her panel and doesn’t cover any of the same ground as you?
 It needn’t be the finished piece just a draft.”

-I dully sent in my copy to the Food editor who said it was a good read when she got it.
+I duly sent in my copy to the Food editor who said it was a good read when she got it.
 Then I got this message:

 “The editor of the Magazine has decided that we should run an image of you with your article, so it has been decided to delay publication to give us time to arrange that with you.
 She had also, on reading the piece, mentioned that we might look at a couple of revisions, so it’s still a work in progress.
 Thank you for your patience.”